danielparks/yanki/README.md

 note_id: Really Cool Cards {url} {clip}
 ```

+#### `crop` — Crop visual media

+Crop the media to a certain size in _width_:_height_ format.
+This can be an
+absolute pixel value, e.g. `300:500`, or it can be an expression based on `h`
+and/or `w`.
+For example, `crop: in_h:in_h` will crop the video to a square of
+the size of the input height.

+See `ffmpeg`’s [`crop` filter](https://ffmpeg.org/ffmpeg-filters.html#crop) for
+more possibilities.

+Note that Yanki always scales images and videos to be 500px tall while
+maintaining their aspect ratio.
+The scaling happens after cropping.

 #### `slow` — Slow down or speed up part of the media

 Sometimes a video, or just a part of a video is too slow or too fast.
 The `slow`